ziapeltagames/six-winters/docs/RULES.md

 ### Resource Mastery Bonus

-When Red Bank's progress track for a resource is at or beyond the **+** symbol on the resource track, Red Bank has mastery in that resource, and players gain the mechanical benefit described in the resource box.
+When Red Bank's progress track for a resource is at or beyond the red **+** symbol on the resource track, Red Bank has mastery in that resource, and players gain the mechanical benefit described in the resource box.
 These bonuses are further clarified in the [**resource bonuses**](#resource-bonuses) section.

+### Threat Location Unlock

+If a threat level reaches the end of a track, where the gray **+** symbol is located, it immediately unlocks and puts into play a threat location.
+These present unique challenges for Red Bank to deal with, but also offer an opportunity to lower the related threat track.

 ### Wheel of Seasons